Spooky Crystal Ball DIY

 Yes, that sounded a little weird, but I couldn’t really think of what else to call it.

 To give the glass globe that spooky smoky look, carefully run the flame of a lit candle or lighter around the globe.
 It gets really hot so be very careful with this part!

 Also, I had wax drip into the globe and on the sides, so if you have a lighter that may work better.
 Mine was almost out of fluid so I had to use the candle for this.

 Step 3: Add embellishments

-For the creepy affect of this spooky crystal ball, I hot glued a piece of the creepy cloth to the top of the globe and added a creepy crawly creature.
-On the other side I glued a plastic spider.
+For the creepy effect of this spooky crystal ball, I hot glued a piece of the creepy cloth to the top of the globe and added a creepy-crawly creature.
+On the other side, I glued a plastic spider.

 To get the skull inside, I tied a small piece of fishing line to the top and hot glued it to the inside of the globe.
 This way it looks like the skull is just floating around in there.

 Put the glass globe on the top of your base part and add a little bit of the cloth to around the globe.
 On the side of this, I glued a plastic spider for more creepiness.

 Decorate the base part of the spooky crystal ball, too by gluing another creepy creature to it.